Working with young people

 - Dr Susan Ritchie, Senior Educational Psychologist, Complex Needs Team

 MindMate is part of the Future in Mind:Leeds Strategy – a plan for Leeds explaining how people will work together to improve children and young people’s emotional and mental health.
-Read more about the plan in our quick guide
+Read more about the plan here

 Thanks and we hope MindMate is helpful to you.